 Let’s face it friends the hardest thing to do is to fall in love with the wrong person or find the right person at the wrong time.

 My wife and I have one simple rule, if it’s not drawing us close to God, then we don’t want it.
 This is what informs our decision when it comes to dating and marriage.
-The one advice we give to young Christian Couples is; your relationship has to draw you close to God and if it’s doing the opposite, it’s time to let go.
+The one piece of advice we give to young Christian Couples is; your relationship has to draw you close to God and if it’s doing the opposite, it’s time to let go.

 I know it’s easier said than done and most of you have already thought about it but somehow you’re afraid or you honestly don’t know how to break up with your non-believing partner.